4 apps that will help you save money for your dream holiday.

 Now the saving begins!

-Gone are the days, where you had to put on your fineries and make an appointment at the bank to get your finances in order and put something aside for a holiday or something special.
+Gone are the days, where you had to put on your fineries and make an appointment at the bank to get your finances in order and put something aside for a single parent holiday or something special.
 Mobile apps are the way to go when it comes to saving and investing.

 There are a few, in particular, you might want to have a good scooch on.
 I’ve compiled what I think are some great apps to help you save for your holidays and life in general: